Laboratory Methods And Analysis

-Grain-size analyses on both the bulk sediment grab samples and the core sediment samples were performed using a Coulter LS 200 particle-size analyzer, which uses laser diffraction to measure the size distribution of sediments ranging in size from 0.4 microns (µm) to 2 millimeters (mm) (clay to very coarse-grained sand).
-A total of 51 grab and 365 core samples were analyzed.
+Grain-size analyses on the surface samples were performed using a Coulter LS200 (beckmancoulter.com) particle size analyzer, which uses laser diffraction to measure the size distribution of sediments ranging in size from clay (0.4 microns (µm)) to very coarse-grained sand (2 millimeters (mm)).
+All 99 surface samples collected were analyzed.

-Two subsamples from each sample were processed through the LS 200 a minimum of three runs each.
-The LS 200 measures the particle-size distribution of each sample by passing sediment suspended in solution between two narrow panes of glass in front of a laser.
-Light is scattered by the particles into characteristic refraction patterns measured by an array of photodetectors as intensity per unit area and recorded as relative volume for 92 size-related channels (bins).
-The size-classification boundaries for each bin were specified based on the ASTM E11 standard.
+To prevent shell fragments from damaging the Coulter LS200, particles greater than 1 mm in diameter were separated from all samples prior to analysis with a number 18 (1000 µm) U.S. standard sieve, which meets the American Society for Testing and Materials (ASTM) E11 standard specifications for determining particle size with woven-wire test sieves.
+The samples were washed through the sieve with filtered municipal water and a few milliliters of sodium hexametaphosphate solution to act as a deflocculant.
+The sediment slurry was sonicated with a wand sonicator for 30–60 seconds before being introduced into the Coulter LS200 to break down aggregated particles.
+Two subsamples from each sample were processed through the Coulter LS200 with a minimum of three runs apiece.
+The Coulter LS200 measures the particle-size distribution of each sample by passing sediment suspended in solution between two narrow panes of glass in front of a laser.
+The particles scatter light into characteristic refraction patterns that are measured by an array of photodetectors as intensity per unit area and recorded as relative volume for 92 size-classification channels, or bins.
+The size-classification boundaries for each bin were based on the ATSM E11 standard specification for wire cloth and sieves for testing purposes.

-The raw grain-size data were then run through the free, widely available program GRADISTAT (Blott and Pye, 2001), which calculates the geometric (in metric units) and logarithmic (in phi units, Φ; Krumbein, 1934) mean, sorting, skewness, and kurtosis of each sample using the Folk and Ward (1957) method as well as the cumulative particle-size distribution.
+The raw grain-size data were then run through the free software program, GRADISTAT version 8, (Blott and Pye, 2001; kpal.co.uk/gradistat),which calculates the mean, median, sorting, skewness, and kurtosis of each sample geometrically in metric units and logarithmically in phi units (Φ) (Krumbein, 1934) using the Folk and Ward (1957) method.
 GRADISTAT also calculates the fraction of sediment from each sample by size category (for example, clay, coarse silt, fine sand) based on a modified Wentworth (1922) size scale.
-A macro developed by the USGS was applied to calculate the average and standard deviation of each sample set (six runs per sample) and highlight runs that varied from the set average by more than plus or minus (±) 1.5 standard deviations.
-Excessive deviations from the mean are likely the result of equipment error or extraneous material in the sample and are not considered representative of the sample.
-Those runs were removed from the results and the sample average was recalculated using the remaining runs.
-The grain-size data can be viewed or downloaded from the Data Products and Downloads page.
+A macro function in Microsoft Excel, developed by the USGS SPCMSC, was applied to the data to calculate the average and standard deviation for each sample set (6 runs per sample), and highlight runs that varied from the set average by more than ± 1.5 standard deviations.
+Excessive deviations from the mean are likely the result of equipment error or extraneous organic material in the sample and are not considered representative of the sample.
+The highlighted runs were removed from the results, and the sample average was recalculated using the remaining runs.
+The raw, unaltered, individual run statistics and class size distribution as produced by GRADISTAT version 8 (Blott and Pye, 2001), as well as the averaged run statistics and class size distributions, are included in this report's data downloads.